-- On the stovetop, bring the milk to 180°F (82°C) while whisking occasionally.
+- On the stovetop, bring the milk to 180°F (82°C) over medium heat while whisking occasionally.
 Use a candy thermometer to ensure that you are getting the right temperature.

 - Once it reaches 180°F (82°C), take the milk off of the heat and stir in the vinegar right away.
 You should begin to see the yellowish whey separating from the curds immediately.

 - Allow the curds and whey to cool at room temperature for approximately 30 minutes.

 - Line a colander with a double-layer of cheesecloth.
 Put the colander in the sink or a large bowl.
 Pour the curds and whey into the lined colander.
 Let drain for 5 minutes.
 The curds will stay in the cloth while the whey will drain away.
 (The whey can be discarded or saved to be used in another recipe.)

 - Gather up the edges of the cheesecloth so that the curds are collected into a tight ball.
 With clean hands, squeeze the ball gently over the sink to release more whey.
 If you are concerned about a vinegar taste remaining, you can run the ball under gently running water and squeeze again, if desired.